 “That’s nuttin’," he said, still uninterested.
 "That’s just my crayons goofing off!”

-I was listening to Ben read whenever Ema sprang from her desk and stomped her way over to see me.
+I was listening to Ben read whenever Ema sprang from her desk and stomped her way across the classroom to see me.
 She was offended about something because it showed.

 “This is REAL ‘portant,” she blurted, “or I wouldn’t ‘sturb you.”

 Not making a sound, I mouthed the words, “What is it?”